nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `redo [NUM]`

 * Redoes `NUM` of the most recent undone commands, or the 1 most recent if `NUM` is not specified.
+  * If specified, `NUM` must be a positive integer less than 2^31 ≈ 2 billion.

+* Only redoes commands undone within the current session.
+    * **If the program is closed and relaunched, commands undone before the relaunch will no longer be redoable, even if they remain visible on the Input Log.**

 Examples:
 * `redo 3` will redo 3 commands.